ChenHongruixuan/HrxChen97/content/home/skills.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Skills & Activites"
+title = "Skills & Activities"
 subtitle = ""

 # Showcase personal skills or business features.